insooth/insooth.github.io/heterogeneous-swap.md

 ## AllocatorAwareContainer and direct memory access

 Once we establish a structural equivalence for a pair of types, we may try to _swap_ their memory representations.
-The actual handle to a memory region is known and its manged by the object itself by means of an allocator object which we may prepare and inject into that object.
+The actual handle to a memory region is known and it is managed by the object itself by means of an allocator object which we may prepare and inject into that object.

-To do that we need to define a custom allocator, its properties that fulfill ["allocator completeness requirements"](https://en.cppreference.com/w/cpp/named_req/Allocator#Allocator_completeness_requirements) (via optional specialisation of [`std::allocator_traits`](https://en.cppreference.com/w/cpp/memory/allocator_traits)), and the actual behaviour during swap operation.
+In order to do that we need to define a custom allocator, its properties that fulfill ["allocator completeness requirements"](https://en.cppreference.com/w/cpp/named_req/Allocator#Allocator_completeness_requirements) (via optional specialisation of [`std::allocator_traits`](https://en.cppreference.com/w/cpp/memory/allocator_traits)), and the actual behaviour during the swap operation.
 Caveat here: the allocator itself does not know the `swap` operation is ongoing, moreover there is no possiblity to update the internals of the swapped objects from inside the allocator object (but we may return a handle to the last allocated memory region as it was stored in the allocator state upon call to `allocate`).

 We want to transfer the current state from one abstraction to the another, thus the designed allocator shall be stateful.